akelly1954/Samples/README.md

 that one person (me) cannot possibly deal with.

 Yes, I am dating myself here - but please, do not waste your time if that is what you  need.

-## Please Note:

-(Fall 2022): New work is being done on the Video projects.
-Getting rid of the C interface to **V4L2**, and replacing the previous kinda awkward C code with C++ objects.
-This is being done in a step-wise fashion, and exists only in the **dev** branch (at the moment).

-**Next Steps**:

-1. Add **JSON** support to the project.
-Currently considering **JsonCpp**.
-The library and associated files are already integrated into the **source/3rdpary/** directory.
-Initial implementation of the all-C++ version of the Video project will include JSON based config file support.
-Which answers the question of how to configure the video pumping of frames from a video source (camera).
-There are many many configurable parameters for the video apps that will use either **opencv** or **v4l2** pumps for each application.

-2. Add **OpenCV** as the video frame pump as an alternative to **V4L2**.
-The plan is to use opencv version 4.6.0 at this time.
-It is already cloned and built from the **github** repository, but can only be integrated into this framework once all the C code is out of the Video project and has been replaced by C++ objects.

-The **README** files are currently behind reality by a bit.

 ## A collection of C++ objects (libraries), and some executable programs that utilize those objects.